Lesson Overview

 "Based on my research and the unique value I bring through [specific skills/projects], I was hoping we could consider a base salary of $X, which would be more in line with market rates for someone with my background."

-"I understand the salary may be fixed.
-Are there other aspects of the package we could discuss, such as the signing bonus, start date, or professional development budget?"
+"I understand the salary may be fixed for this level.
+Are there other aspects of the package we could discuss, such as the signing bonus, start date, or professional development budget?
+I want to make this work and am flexible on how we get there."

 Negotiation Best Practices: